 You could kill evil people and still be good, surely.
 It was killing in self-defense, which was allowed.
 You were just defending yourself a little sooner in the game, was all.
 Did it really matter if you waited till someone’s hands were clenched around your throat before you killed them?
 What if they were just a couple feet away, a couple yards away, a couple blocks or miles?
 Wasn’t their intent what mattered and not whether or not they’d managed to act upon their intent yet?

 That noble talk about power corrupting was foolishness.
 Power only corrupted you if you let it.
 If you were good, a truly good person, you couldn’t BE corrupted, because your power would be used only in the service of good.
 A good person couldn’t be corrupted, they could only go too far.
 But what if you were careful, so very careful to never go too far?
 Captain Obvious would never start playing moral policeman.
 He would stay away from the shades of gray.
-He would kill the Actual Bad Guys, only the Actual Bad guys.
+He would kill the Actual Bad Guys, only the Actual Bad Guys.

 It all made so much sense he couldn’t believe he hadn’t seen it before.
 He wondered if this train of thought had always been inside of him lurking in the back of his mind.
 Percolating.
 Maybe it was just the eventual and undeniable realization of a person who had lived long enough in this effed up world.
 Maybe it was just the logical conclusion that any rational person would eventually be forced to draw whether they wanted to or not.
-You either trusted the good guys to do good, or you empowered the bad guys.
+You either trusted the good guys to do good no questions asked, or you empowered the bad guys.

 There would be time to figure it all out later, when things calmed down, when his primary mission was complete.
 Maybe when Flat Stanley was gone he’d turn back into one person again and that person would know right from wrong without question like he had before.
 Or not.
 With any luck, he’d be killed, and the entire puzzle would never need to be solved.